voorloopnul/pypeline/README.md

-To execute your newly created pipeline you must call it using PipeFrame:
+To execute your newly created pipeline you must call it using PipeFrame executor:

 ```python3
 from pipeframe.core import PipeFrame